Undergraduate loan cosigners

 FAQs on cosigning undergraduate student loans

 Private student loans are credit-based, which means we check students’ credit when they apply.
-With a cosigner, students are 3x more likely to be approved.3 A cosigner is an adult with good credit, usually a parent, who shares responsibility with you for paying back the undergraduate student loan.
+Last year, Students were 4X more likely to be approved with a cosigner.
+A cosigner is an adult with good credit, usually a parent, who shares responsibility with you for paying back the undergraduate student loan.

 Being a cosigner means you’re jointly and legally responsible for repaying the loan on time and in full.
 So if your student doesn’t make payments for any reason, you’ll be expected to make them.
 Missed or late payments can have a negative impact on your credit report as well as your student’s.